LoginRadius/docs/content/tutorial/dotnetcore-mvc/index.md

 ## Configuration

-Go to your `appsettings.json` file in your project, and add the following configurations:
+Go to your `appsettings.json` file in your project, and add the following object to your JSON configuration:

 ```json
 "loginradius": {